edumserrano/webpack-module-federation-with-angular/docs/basics-module-federation.md

 - [gist with Module Federation options, usage, hints](https://gist.github.com/zfeher/201f55c057553078fe5b0aac1dad6969)
 - [ModuleFederationPlugin schema](https://github.com/webpack/webpack/blob/main/schemas/plugins/container/ModuleFederationPlugin.json)

-> **Note**
+> [!NOTE]
 >
 > When using angular, the example webpack configuration files below can be further simplified by using the [@angular-architects/module-federation](https://www.npmjs.com/package/@angular-architects/module-federation) npm package.
 See the [angular-architects-ng16](../angular-architects-ng16/README.md) example and look at the `webpack.config.js` files for the remote and shell apps.
 >
 > The `@angular-architects/module-federation` package streamlines the webpack configuration by providing functions that set several of the webpack configuration values shown below.
 >

 ### Example webpack configuration file for a remote app